assertpy/assertpy/README.md

 assert_that(fred.say_hello()).is_equal_to('Hello, Fred!')
 ```

-So, `assertpy` takes advantage of the awesome dyanmism in the Python runtime to provide dynamic assertions in the form of `has_blah()` where `blah` is the name of any attribute, property, or zero-argument method on the given object.
+So, `assertpy` takes advantage of the awesome dyanmism in the Python runtime to provide dynamic assertions in the form of `has_<name>()` where `<name>` is the name of any attribute, property, or zero-argument method on the given object.

 Using dynamic assertions, we can rewrite the above assertions in a more compact and readable way like this: